A lightweight BFT consensus protocol for blockchains: Weighted consensus protocol

-Lemma~\ref{lem-lisk-bft} directly yields the following two properties: The blocks proposed by an honest delegate are never contradicting.
-Secondly, if none of the blocks of a delegate are contradicting, then the implied prevotes and precommits satisfy the conditions of the general consensus framework in Definition~\ref{def-consensus-framework} due to Lemma~\ref{lem-lisk-bft}~\ref{lem-lisk-bft-property-e}.
-Hence, in order to detect whether the implied prevotes and precommits of a delegate violate the general consensus framework, it is sufficient to check whether any pair of blocks by that delegate is contradicting.
+Lemma~\ref{lem-lisk-bft} directly yields the following two properties: The blocks proposed by a validator obeying the \lbft protocol are never contradicting.
+Secondly, if none of the blocks of a validator are contradicting, then the implied prevotes and precommits satisfy the conditions of the general consensus framework in Definition~\ref{def-consensus-framework} due to Lemma~\ref{lem-lisk-bft}~\ref{lem-lisk-bft-property-e}.
+Hence, in order to detect whether the implied prevotes and precommits of a validator violate the general consensus framework, it is sufficient to check whether any pair of blocks by that validator is contradicting.

 Note that we obtain all properties in the above paragraph if we only require blocks to satisfy all inequalities in Lemma~\ref{lem-lisk-bft}~\ref{lem-lisk-bft-property-b}.
 A violation of Lemma~\ref{lem-lisk-bft}~\ref{lem-lisk-bft-property-c} only implies a violation of the fork choice rule, but not that the prevotes and precommits violate the general consensus framework.
-For the liveness property, it is, however, important that delegates choose one chain according to the fork choice rule and, in particular, do not forge multiple blocks with the same height and the same $h_{\text{prevoted}}$ on different chains because this causes a tie in the fork choice rule if the blocks are at the tip of the chains.
+For the liveness property, it is, however, important that validators choose one chain according to the fork choice rule and, in particular, do not forge multiple blocks with the same height and the same $h_{\text{prevoted}}$ on different chains because this causes a tie in the fork choice rule if the blocks are at the tip of the chains.

-The next lemma allows to reduce the number of checks to ensure that the blocks of a delegate are not contradicting.
-Instead of checking the inequalities in Lemma~\ref{lem-lisk-bft}~\ref{lem-lisk-bft-property-b} and the condition of Lemma~\ref{lem-lisk-bft}~\ref{lem-lisk-bft-property-c} for any pair of blocks by the same delegate, it is sufficient to only check pairs of successive blocks by the same delegate in one chain.
+The next lemma allows to reduce the number of checks to ensure that the blocks of a validator are not contradicting.
+Instead of checking the inequalities in Lemma~\ref{lem-lisk-bft}~\ref{lem-lisk-bft-property-b} and the condition of Lemma~\ref{lem-lisk-bft}~\ref{lem-lisk-bft-property-c} for any pair of blocks by the same validator, it is sufficient to only check pairs of successive blocks by the same validator in one chain.